nowaycomputer/us_election_2020/README.md

 Can we use these synthetic polls to estimate the results of the 2020 election based on some recent polls?

-The answers are probably: yes, probably not, probably not.
+The answers are probably: 'yes', 'probably not' and 'probably not'.

-That said a first attempt is contained in the notebooks folder.
+That said, a first attempt is contained in the notebooks folder.

 Most recent prediction (26th October 2020): Trump 203 : Biden 335 (electoral college votes)